Anon0x19/LogIn/README.md

 - You will then have to open the .xcworkspace application.
 - Setup the FirebaseAuth, start by downloading you GoogleService-Info.plist and move it into the folder.
 - Run it through your phone or via the iPhone 11 Simulator.

+Why FireBase?
+- I decided to use FireBase since I could Easily Implement Google Auth

+Please don't hesitate to get in contact with me if you do have any issues with the login screen.